-Replace or append array value
+Replace or append a value in a JavaScript array

 const replaceOrAppend = (arr, val, compFn) => {